ABATEAI/backend/README.md

 $ cd backend
 ```

+Copy [config.toml.example](config.toml.example) and rename the copy to
+`config.toml`.
+Populate the configuration fields with development values.
+Please reach out to @jeffrylew for the specific values.
+Make sure `config.toml`
+does not get version controlled or added to GitHub!
+It has been added to
+[.gitignore](.gitignore) and [.dockerignore](.dockerignore) to avoid leaking
+credentials.

 Assuming you have installed Docker Desktop, open the application and sign in.
 Then build the Docker image for the ABATE AI backend API with `docker-compose`